codyduong/artNcode/home.markdown

 ---

 Welcome.
 Here I host my personal and professional work.
-I'm a self-taught programmer and 3D Printing, Digital Art, and 3D modelling hobbyist.
+I'm a self-taught programmer and a 3D Printing, Digital Art, and 3D modelling hobbyist.

 I hodge-podged this website together using Jekyll and my limited knowledge of HTML, JS, and CSS.